oracle-livelabs/database/dms-online/introduction/introduction.md

 * **Offline**: The Migration makes a point-in-time copy of the source to the target database.
 Any changes to the source database during migration are not copied, requiring any applications to stay offline for the duration of the migration.
 * **Online**: The Migration makes a point-in-time copy and replicates all subsequent changes from the source to the target database.
 This allows applications to stay online during the migration and then be switched over from source to target database.

-In the current release of DMS we support Oracle databases located on-premises, in third-party clouds, or on OCI as the source and Oracle Autonomous Database serverless or dedicated as the target database.
-Below is a table of supported configurations;
+In the current release of DMS we support Oracle databases located on-premises, in third-party clouds, or on OCI as the source.
+The supported targets are in OCI, below is a table of supported configurations;

 |                  |  |
 |--------------------------|-------------------------|